RyanDaDeng/branching-assessment/readme.md

     }
 ````

-3. The last step is to create a Factory which will create AssessmentProcessor based on different constructor parameters.
+3. The third step is to check current question's rule by using RuleFactory to create a rule processor in which will return a next question ID.

-Note: For rules part, I initially was thinking about using Strategy design pattern, e.g. each question would bind to a list of criteria.
-It will be included if I have enough time.

 ## Testing